 Rotorua Luge are FUN, no doubt about it.
 From toddlers through to the golden years, everybody loves luging.
 And do we ever get the crowds to prove it.

-If you have never been on one before, luges are a bit like a go-kart (plastic tray to sit in) with bicycle handlebars to steer and three wheels.
-The handlebars are pulled towards you to stop and brake and pushed forward to go.
+If you've never been on one before, luge are a bit like a go-kart (plastic tray to sit in) with bicycle handlebars to steer and three wheels.
+The handlebars are pulled towards you to brake and pushed forward to go.

-Tip Don't let the handlebars go (it takes effort to hold them) because the luge will stop instantly… no matter how fast you're going.
+Tip: Don't let the handlebars go (it takes effort to hold them) because the luge will stop instantly… no matter how fast you're going.

 If your children are under 110cm and/or under 6yrs old they will have to ride with an adult in the same cart on this track.
 The more timid children love it when they are with a parent anyway - until they get their confidence up.

 This is one of two tracks that are lit up at night for twilight luging at certain times of the year.

 Once you have made your way down hill and through the Redwood trees to the end, I bet you will want to move onto the next stage.
 You don't have to though.
 A lot of people are happy to just stay on this track.

 Intermediate - The pace is picked up a bit on this 1.7km (1.05mi) long luge track.
 Chicanes (shifts in the course), a tunnel and of course the views.
 A bit scarier.